BetterToBest/compassionism-simulation/CONTRIBUTING.md

 These are for the exact seed that auto-loads on page open — a single run, not an average, so expect it to sit within (not exactly at) the large-N study's confidence intervals below.
 If you're tracking a regression baseline across versions, start a fresh one from v4.0 using this table.

+**v4.1 regression check (confirmed unchanged from v4.0).** v4.1 is an audit-driven bug-fix release, not a mechanics release — see "v4.1 fixes" below.
+None of its three fixes touch `makeAgent()`, `runYear()`, or `calcMetrics()`, so the seed-42 table above and the large-N figures below should be numerically identical between v4.0 and v4.1.
+This was verified empirically, not just assumed: a spot-check re-run of the seed-42 configuration plus an independent N=1,000-seed sweep of all three scenarios landed within statistical noise of the v4.0 large-N figures in every metric (BLEI poverty, EDC-adjusted Gini, median wealth).
+If your own re-run of this table diverges from v4.0's values under v4.1, that's a real regression worth a `bug:` issue — the two should match exactly for the seed-42 configuration and land within CI for a large-N re-run.

-**v4.0 large-N study (new).** The companion replication document's headline statistics (BLEI Threshold/Stable/Secure/Flourishing rates, Gini, System Stability, wealth, and milestone-crossing times) were refreshed under v4.0 mechanics via 5,000 independent seeded runs each of Full Integration, CCO-Only, and Traditional Welfare Baseline (seeds 1–5,000, 500 agents, 20 years).
+**v4.0 large-N study (done, Aug 2026).** The companion replication document's headline statistics (BLEI Threshold/Stable/Secure/Flourishing rates, Gini, System Stability, wealth, and milestone-crossing times) were refreshed under v4.0 mechanics via 5,000 independent seeded runs each of Full Integration, CCO-Only, and Traditional Welfare Baseline (seeds 1–5,000, 500 agents, 20 years).
 Full methodology and results are in the replication document's Performance Comparison section.
 One finding worth flagging here specifically: the near-poverty cohort's *median* member does not reach the Flourishing tier (≥730 days) within the 20-year reference horizon in any of the 5,000 runs, now that advancement is genuinely FBS-gated — this superseded the pre-v4.0 "~33 months to Flourishing" figure, which was generated under the old fixed-probability advancement heuristic.

-If you re-run this study (e.g. to extend the horizon past 20 years and see whether/when the median near-poverty agent eventually crosses Flourishing), we'd welcome the data as a `data:`-labeled issue.
+**v4.1 extended-horizon study (done, Aug 2026) — partially answers the follow-up above.** Re-ran the near-poverty cohort tracking out to a 40-year horizon (N=1,000 seeds, Full Integration, same cohort definition: year-0 wealth <$25,000, 37.7% of the population) to see whether/when the cohort's median member eventually reaches Flourishing.
+It does not, within 40 years either — 0 of 1,000 runs cross 730 days by year 40, though the trajectory keeps climbing (cohort median BLEI: ~135d at year 15 → ~182d at year 20 → ~428d at year 40, i.e. still fewer than 60% of the way to the threshold after doubling the horizon).
+The Threshold (~12 months) and Stable (~165 months / ~13.7 years) milestones reconfirmed exactly against the v4.0 figures, as expected per the regression check above.
+This closes the specific 30–40-year question flagged previously; whether the cohort median reaches Flourishing at all, and over what horizon that's still a meaningful question to ask of an agent-based model calibrated for working-age adults, remains open — a natural next contribution for anyone who re-runs this past 40 years (N=1,000, seeds 1–1,000; script available on request via a GitHub issue, same as the v4.0 large-N study).

 ### 4. Model Architecture Feedback